-Richard Volack is a Partner in the Construction Law group at Peckar & Abramson and Chair of the firm's Cyber Security & Data Privacy practice.
+Richard Volack is a partner in the Construction Law practice at Peckar & Abramson and Chair of the firm's Cyber Security & Data Privacy practice.
 He counsels some of the country’s largest general contractors, construction managers, and owners in all aspects of construction dispute resolution, including claims involving breach of contract, construction defects, design defects, schedule-and-impact delays, mechanic’s liens, surety bonds and insurance, and counsels clients in all matters concerning cyber security and data privacy.

 “At P&A, we remain ahead of industry trends—providing our clients with unmatched legal and business advice.”